Treasure hunters

 It is important to note the following points:

-• the squad can be replenished with new fighters at any time, and you can also change their weapons and ammunition as needed;
+• The squad can be replenished with new fighters at any time, and you can also change their weapons and ammunition as needed.

-• between each move the squad must rest for 5 minutes;
+• Between each move the squad must rest for 5 minutes.

 When your treasure hunting party discovers a cache and begins to guard it, it does not mean that the cache is protected forever.
 Other clone squads may notice the guarded cache and try to attack it.
 In this case, your guard unit must successfully repel the attack in order to hold the cache.
 Otherwise, the cache goes to the attacking side.
 A squad cannot attack a cache guarded by a squad from the same account.